megalithic/bandcampbx/README.md

-bandcampbx
+BandCampBX
 ==========

-BandCampBX is a gem for accessing CampBX's API
+BandCampBX is a gem for accessing CampBX's Private API

+## License

+This software is licensed under [the MIT License.](./LICENSE.md)